Performers Lists and GPs’ Obligations

 - Criminal offences or investigation by regulatory body etc. – It is vital that, within 7 days, a GP notifies the Board if he or she has been convicted of a criminal offence or is under investigation by the GMC even though the GMC is likely to inform the Board and ask for further information about the doctor.
 This also applies if the offence relates to being a director of a body corporate.
 As more and more GPs are directors of companies, it is crucial that this is remembered also.

-The full list of obligations are set out in regulation 9 but we would like to bring to your particular attention paragraph 9 – (2) (j).
-This paragraph specifically intructs a Practitioner that he or she must inform the Board (through the Area Team) if he or she “becomes the subject of any investigation by any regulatory or other body” e.g. the GMC.
+The full list of obligations are set out in regulation 9 but we would encourage you pay particular attention to paragraph 9 – (2) (j).
+This paragraph specifically instructs a Practitioner that he or she must inform the Board (through the Commissioner) if he or she “becomes the subject of any investigation by any regulatory or other body” e.g. the GMC.
 As more and more complaints are now made against the medical profession directly to the GMC resulting in a full investigation this is particularly important to note.
 Unfortunately notifying the Board is often forgotten by GPs who are already finding themselves in a difficult position with the police or GMC.
 As a result of failing to inform the Board of the circumstances, find themselves subject to a breach of contract notice as well.

 Suspension is dealt with under regulation 12.
 GPs must not work in any environment which impacts on patient care if he or she has been suspended.
 There are two main reasons why a GP might be suspended from the Performers List:

-- Performance concerns or alleged criminal activity – If the Board considers that a GPs performance or alleged criminal activity might be putting patients or members of the public at risk, it has the right to suspend a GP from practising pending the outcome of further investigation or the decision of a court.
+Performance concerns or alleged criminal activity – If the NHS England Practitioner Performance Board (referred to as “the Board”) considers that a GPs performance or alleged criminal activity might be putting patients or members of the public at risk, it has the right to suspend a GP from practising pending the outcome of further investigation or the decision of a court.

 National policies and procedures have been approved to ensure that GPs facing performance hearings are dealt with fairly and openly and that they have every opportunity to appeal.